vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 There are four restrictions you can apply to limit the applicability of an exclusion:

 - **File/folder path type restriction**.
 You can restrict exclusions to only apply if the target is a file, or a folder by making the intent specific.
-If the target is a file but the exclusion is specified to be a folder, it will not apply.
+If the target is a file but the exclusion is specified to be a folder, the exclusion doesn't apply.
 Conversely, if the target is folder but the exclusion is specified to be a file, the exclusion applies.

 - **Scan type restriction**.
 Enables you to define the required scan type for an exclusion to apply.
 For example, you only want to exclude a certain folder from Full scans but not from a "resource" scan (targeted scan).

 - **Scan trigger type restriction**.
-You can use this restriction to specify that the exclusion should only apply when the scan was initiated by a specific event:
+You can use this restriction to specify that the exclusion should only apply when the scan was initiated by a specific event, such as:
-  - on demand
+  - on demand;
-  - on access
+  - on access; or
-  - or originating from behavioral monitoring
+  - originating from behavioral monitoring.

 - **Process restriction**.
 Enables you to define that an exclusion should only apply when a file or folder is being accessed by a specific process.